kagankongar/ICM20602/README.md

 # ICM20602
- Python library for the icm20602 IMU comm via spi
+ Python library for the icm20602 IMU comm via spi, sutiable for Raspberry Pi